 Are Saudi Arabia and Iran friends or foes?

 I won't do justice by offering a quick response to this critical question, but I can say that they are neither friends nor foes.
-To appreciate my answer fully, I hope you will enjoy reading the book, available for purchase in English from Palgrave Macmillan at: http://www.palgrave.com/br/book/9781137576279, and in Arabic from Dar Al Saqi at: http://www.daralsaqi.com.
-The Farsi version of the book is scheduled for release in 2017.
+To appreciate the answer fully, please enjoy the book, available at: http://www.palgrave.com/br/book/9781137576279, and in Arabic at: http://www.daralsaqi.com.
+The Persian edition of the book is available at Zarir Publishing and soon online.